Florida State Road A1A: Route description

 SR A1A reappears at Interstate 395 and US 1 in Miami, beginning at MacArthur Causeway before becoming Collins Avenue at Fifth Street in Miami Beach (or, in small segments, Harding Avenue, Abbott Avenue, or Indian Creek Drive), serving as one of Miami Beach's main north — south thoroughfares.
+In this stretch, Collins Avenue runs along the western edge of the Miami Beach Architectural District, a collection of more than 900 hotels and apartment buildings built largely in the Art Deco and Streamline Moderne styles between the 1920s and the early 1940s; the district was added to the National Register of Historic Places on May 14, 1979.
 Just north in the town of Surfside, the northbound is Collins Avenue, and the southbound is Harding Avenue.
 In Bal Harbour it is called Bal Harbour Boulevard.
 In Golden Beach it is called Ocean Boulevard.

 It serves Hallandale Beach, Hollywood Beach, and Dania Beach.
 It joins with US 1 for 3.4 miles, and passes the Fort Lauderdale–Hollywood International Airport.
 It then divides and serves Fort Lauderdale, Pompano Beach, and continuing north.

 It serves as the main road throughout much of the exclusive Palm Beach, further to the north.

 In the area of Vero Beach, SR A1A is called the Robert C. Spillman Memorial Highway, and it spans Sebastian Inlet at the Sebastian Inlet Bridge.

 SR A1A next passes just to the west of Cape Canaveral and the John F. Kennedy Space Center.

 Two miles of SR A1A were used as part of the well-known Daytona Beach Road Course.

-SR A1A also passes through St. Augustine, the oldest continuously-inhabited city on the mainland of the United States.
+SR A1A passes through St. Augustine, the oldest continuously-inhabited city on the mainland of the United States, before turning east and running adjacent to the coast in St. John's County until it reaches Ponte Vedra Beach.
+In Ponte Vedra Beach, the route gradually widens to a six-lane highway before entering Duval County.

-SR A1A is called 3rd Street in Jacksonville Beach and Neptune Beach.
+Within Duval County, SR A1A is called 3rd Street in Jacksonville Beach and Neptune Beach; it serves as the primary thoroughfare connecting these cities.
+Just south of Atlantic Beach, SR A1A turns inland for several blocks, following Atlantic Boulevard, before resuming a northward course along Mayport Road that ends at the St. Johns River.
+A ferry takes traffic to the northern section of SR A1A which continues along the coast into Nassau County.